scherr/tagless/README.md

     }
 }
 ```
-Tagless interpretations are then performed by creating program instances of the correct type, as follows
+Tagless interpretations are then performed by creating program instances of the correct type, as follows.

 Evaluation:
 ```Java